-The purpose of this rule is to define adult family living and set forth provider qualifications, requirements for service delivery and documentation of services, and payment standards for the service.
+This rule defines adult family living and sets forth provider qualifications, requirements for service delivery and documentation of services, and payment standards for the service.

 (1) "Adult" means an individual eighteen years of age or older.

 (2) "Adult family living" means personal care and support services provided to an adult by a caregiver who is related to and lives with the individual receiving the services.
 Adult family living is provided in conjunction with residing in the home and is part of the rhythm of life that naturally occurs when people live together as a family.
 Due to the environment provided by living together as a family, segregating these activities into discrete services is impractical.
-The supports that may be provided as a component of adult family living include the following:
+Examples of supports that may be provided as a component of adult family living include:

 (a) Basic personal care and grooming, including bathing, care of the hair, and assistance with clothing.